-- (a) The Employer and the Union agree that violence in the workplace is not appropriate. - (b) "Workplace violence" shall be deemed to take the definition as set out in the OHSA as may be amended from time to time.
-The current statement (as at August 31, 2019) is included in the "Letter of Understanding: Workplace Violence" - (c) Employees are encouraged to report threats, an incident or incident(s) of workplace violence to their employment supervisor or Department Chair as well as to their Union representative and, to file an "Injury/Incident Report" form.
+- (c) Employees are encouraged to report threats, an incident or incident(s) of workplace violence to their employment supervisor or Department Chair as well as to their Union representative and, to file an "Injury/Incident Report" form.
 A summary of all such "Injury/Incident Report" forms will be forwarded to the Central Joint Health and Safety Committee, with a copy of the "Injury/Incident Report" to the Union. - (d) If the Employer becomes aware that workplace violence has occurred the Employer will take every precaution reasonable in the circumstances to prevent a recurrence. - (e) Employees will be entitled to register for the training program provided by EOHSS.
-In choosing the session to attend, employees will consult with their employment supervisor and exercise reasonable judgment having regard for the needs of their research and any teaching responsibilities. - (f) The Employer and the Union recognize that where preventative measures have failed to prevent violent incidents, the employee will be entitled to access counseling and support available through the Employee and Family Assistance Program (EFAP), at no cost to the employee.
+In choosing the session to attend, employees will consult with their employment supervisor and exercise reasonable judgment having regard for the needs of their research and any teaching responsibilities. - The Employer and the Union recognize that where preventative measures have failed to prevent violent incidents, the employee will be entitled to access counseling and support available through the Employee and Family Assistance Program (EFAP), on the same basis as other employees at McMaster, at no cost to the employee.
 If counseling needs to be scheduled during an employee's working hours, the employee will have reasonable flexibility to attend such counseling, having regard for the needs of their research and any teaching responsibilities.
-The employee may have his or her employment duties altered in appropriate circumstances.

-(g) A grievance alleging an incident or incidents of violence in the workplace may be commenced at Step 3 of the grievance procedure.
+The employee may have his or her employment duties altered in appropriate circumstances. - (g) A grievance alleging an incident or incidents of violence in the workplace may be commenced at Step 3 of the grievance procedure.